-Overview of Danon Disease
+Danon Disease:

 Danon disease is a multi-organ lysosomal-associated disorder leading to early death due to heart failure.
-RP-A501 is in preclinical development as an in vivo therapy for Danon disease, which is estimated to have a prevalence of 15,000 to 30,000 patients in the U.S. and the EU, however new market research is being performed and the prevalence of patients may be updated in the future.
 Danon disease is caused by mutations in the gene encoding lysosome-associated membrane protein 2 ("LAMP-2"), a mediator of autophagy.
 This mutation results in the accumulation of autophagic vacuoles, predominantly in cardiac and skeletal muscle.
 Male patients often require heart transplantation and typically die in their teens or twenties from progressive heart failure.
 Along with severe cardiomyopathy, other Danon disease symptoms can include skeletal muscle weakness, liver disease, and intellectual impairment.
 There are no specific therapies available for the treatment of Danon disease.
+RP-A501 is in clinical trials as an in vivo therapy for Danon disease, which is estimated to have a prevalence of 15,000 to 30,000 patients in the U.S. and the EU, however new market research is being performed and the prevalence of patients may be updated in the future.